 summary

-summary provides a high-level overview of your experiment results by aggregating metrics across all spans in a trace.
-It returns one row per trace, making it ideal for analyzing overall performance and comparing results across experiments.
+summary provides trace-level views of your data by aggregating metrics across all spans in a trace.
+This shape is useful for analyzing overall performance and comparing results across experiments.

 This example returns 10 summary rows from the project logs for ‘my-project-id’.